awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-rhel.md

 Connect to your RHEL instance and perform the following steps to install AWS Systems Manager Agent \(SSM Agent\)\.
 Perform these steps on each instance that will run commands using Systems Manager\.

 **Note**
-If you use a `yum` command to update SSM Agent on a managed instance after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
+If you use a `yum` command to update SSM Agent on a managed node after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
 This message is expected and can be safely ignored\.

 ------
 #### [ RHEL 8\.x ]